Simulation-Driven Design of a Racing Go-Kart

 Detailed Analysis – Rear Impact

-Rear impact loading focused on engine protection and rear rail behavior.
+Rear impact loading focused on engine protection and rear rail behaviour.
 Stress and deformation maps validated structural safety.

 Detailed Analysis – Torsional Rigidity